NUSES: New methods and tools for astroparticle physics in space

 Events on the camera plane

 On the upper chart, 1000 PeV proton event with 2 MHz of uniform NSB background.
-On the bottom chart, example of the photon hits in the camera for a 3000 PeV proton induced air shower.
+On the bottom chart, example of the photon hits in the camera for a 3000 PeV proton induced air shower, in normal acquisition conditions.

 Terzina11

-1 year Terzina’s sensitivity compared to existent measured all particle cosmic ray spectra.
+1 year Terzina’s sensitivity to cosmic protons compared to existent measured all particle cosmic ray spectra.

 Zirè: Bridging Cosmic Phenomena and Earth Science.

 Zirè turns its attention to low-energy cosmic rays and gamma rays.
-This versatile instrument will explore the dynamic relationship between cosmic radiation, solar activity, and even geophysical processes occurring on our own planet.
+This versatile instrument will explore the dynamic relationship between cosmic radiation, solar activity, and even geophysical processes occurring on our own planet, also testing new tools for GRB detection.

 Zirè will detect charged cosmic particles with energies ranging from a few million to several hundred million electronvolts (MeV), as well as photons in the MeV range.
 These measurements will contribute to the study of Gamma-Ray Bursts (GRBs), some of the most powerful explosions known in the universe and to the search for electromagnetic counterparts of gravitational wave (GW) events.
 The mission’s timeline will overlap with that of next-generation GW detectors, offering exciting opportunities for multi-messenger astronomy.